Nimr al-Nimr: 2015 appeal and imminent execution

 In March 2015, the Saudi Arabian appellate court upheld the death sentence against al-Nimr.

 On 25 October 2015, the Supreme Religious Court of Saudi Arabia rejected al-Nimr's appeal against his death sentence.
 During an interview with Reuters, al-Nimr's brother claimed that the decision resulted from a hearing that occurred without the presence or notification of al-Nimr's lawyers and family.
 He remained hopeful that King Salman would grant a pardon.

 Reactions against death sentence

-On 13 November 2014, Muslims of various nationalities, including Afghan, Iranian, Indian, Pakistani, Iraqi, and Lebanese, gathered in an organized protest in front of the United Nations against the death sentence of Sheikh Nimr.
-They raised their voices for the freedom of all political prisoners in Saudi Arabia.
+On 13 November 2014, Muslims gathered in a protest at the United Nations.

-In March 2015, the people of Nigeria staged a protest in the city of Kano against the detention and death sentence of Sheikh Nimr al-Nimr, according to the Tasnim News Agency.
+In March 2015, a protest was held in Kano, Nigeria, according to the Tasnim News Agency.

 On 13 May 2015, Shia marjas Ja'far Sobhani, Naser Makarem Shirazi, and Hossein Noori Hamedani condemned the death sentence.

-Aware of the imminent execution of Sheikh Nimr in May 2015, Shia Muslims worldwide staged peaceful rallies and submitted petitions to the United Nations to prevent the death sentence.
-Protests intensified, with people taking to the streets in Saudi Arabia, Bahrain, India, and Iraq.
-In Iran, clerics and scholars held a mass sit-in on 13 May in Qom and Mashhad to show their solidarity with Sheikh Nimr and express their agitation.
+Aware of the imminent execution of Sheikh Nimr in May 2015, Shia Muslims disagreed with the decision.

-On 17 May 2015, the Ahlul Bayt News Agency reported a peaceful protest rally in solidarity with Sheikh al-Nimr, held in Berlin, Germany.
-Demonstrators demanded that the Saudi government immediately release Sheikh Nimr and drop all illegal charges against the Shia Saudi cleric.
-The protesters also condemned the systematic and widespread violations of human rights in Saudi Arabia.

 On 31 December 2015, a group of prominent Sunni clerics in Iran called on the United Nations and other international organizations in a letter to intensify efforts to free al-Nimr.

 Petitions from NGOs

-In November 2015, alongside two volunteers working for human rights and international religious freedom, 15 organizations from various religions and communities advocating for humanity and justice collectively requested that the U.S. Secretary of State approach and urge the King of Saudi Arabia to waive the death sentences given to Sheikh Nimr, Ali al-Nimr, Dawood al-Marhoon, and Abdullah al-Zaher.
+In November 2015, two volunteers and 15 organizations from various religions and communities advocating for humanity and justice collectively requested that the U.S. Secretary of State stop the executions by approaching the King of Saudi Arabia.

 The signatories of the petition included: